opensearch-project/reporting/kibana-reports/docs/dev/OpenSearch-Dashboards-Reporting-Design-Proposal.md

 We will provide user to generate two kind of reports :

-1. Based on Kibana dashboards **TODO**: Investigate how dashboards are defined
+1. Based on OpenSearch Dashboards dashboards **TODO**: Investigate how dashboards are defined
 2. Based on queries
     1. SQL queries
     2. Elasticsearch DSL (Out of Scope) - Though this will be a great feature to have, we will have to scope down what kind of Elasticsearch queries can be supported (depending on whether how easily it can be CSV formatted) and re-implement the CSV formatting logic from Elasticsearch JSON response.